ibuetler/p3s-exif-analytics/Tutorial.md

 ### Theory about glob

 To solve this task efficiently, another library called glob is used.
-In the glob library there is a module glob, which allows us to iterate over all files in a folder.
+In the glob library, there is a module glob, which allows us to iterate over all files in a folder.
 The glob module finds all the pathnames matching a specified pattern according to the rules used by the Unix shell, although results are returned in arbitrary order.
 Since in our task all pictures in the folder end with '.jpg'.
 We can use glob in the following way to iterate over all pictures:

 ```python
 import glob